Transfer Evaluation and Policies

 Obtaining this evaluation is the sole responsibility of the student.

 Student Complaints about Transferability

-If a disagreement regarding the transferability of credits for coursework or a degree occurs between you and the institution, the Colorado Department of Higher Education will facilitate an expeditious review and resolution of the matter.
+If a disagreement regarding the transferability of credits for coursework or a degree occurs between and student and the institution, the Colorado Department of Higher Education will facilitate an expeditious review and resolution of the matter.
 Complaints can be filed at https://highered.colorado.gov/filing-student-complaint.
 The Colorado Commission on Higher Education shall have final authority in resolving transfer disputes.